dndhubs/domspec/docs/journey/index.md

 ## Reflections

-Building DNDHUBS DOMSpec is more than creating another library—it's about establishing a standard that will help developers worldwide build better, more consistent web applications.
+Building DNDHUBS DOMSpecs is more than creating another library—it's about establishing a standard that will help developers worldwide build better, more consistent web applications.
 We're committed to:

 - **Transparency**: Sharing our process openly
 - **Community**: Building with, not just for, developers